Stage name

 Marilyn Monroe (born Norma Jeane Mortenson) created her stage name by combining her mother's maiden name with the first name of Broadway star Marilyn Miller.
 It became her legal name in 1956.

 A stage name or professional name is a pseudonym used by performers, authors, and entertainers—such as actors, comedians, singers, and musicians.
 The equivalent concept among writers is called a nom de plume (pen name).
 Some performers eventually choose to adopt their stage name as a legal name.

 Such professional aliases are adopted for a wide variety of reasons and may be similar or nearly identical to an individual's birth name or be inspired by nicknames or maiden names.
 Some people take a stage name because their birth name is difficult to pronounce or spell; is considered unattractive, dull, or unintentionally amusing; or projects an undesired image.
 Sometimes a performer adopts a name that is unusual or outlandish to attract attention.
 Some individuals use a stage name because their birth name is already being used by another notable individual, including names that are not exactly the same but still too similar; many guilds and associations that represent actors mandate that no two members may have identical working names.
 Other performers use a stage name in order to retain anonymity, as is often the case for porn stars, especially if they intend on switching careers.
-The phrase nom de porn is sometimes used to refer to a pornographic actor's stage name, referring to the English use of the French-language phrase for pen name.